 Plant Citrus + Avocados

-Its a great time to plant heat loving subtropicals -like avocado tamarillo, passionfruits and citrus.
-(Use these same parameters for tamarillo and passionfruit.)
+Its a great time to plant heat loving subtropicals -like avocado, tamarillo, passionfruits and citrus.

-Citrus and subtropicals hate the cold, which is why we delay planting new trees until weathers and soil warm.
+Citrus and subtropical’s hate the cold, which is why we delay planting new trees until weather settles and soil warms.
 This way they’ll flourish in their first season, stretch roots out and are a bit bigger and settled in before having to tackle their first cold season.

 Give fruit trees, and indeed your whole garden a biological spray.
 A coating of beneficial fungi and bacteria to promote diversity, immunity and all round strength.
-Its all about who fills the space – the good guys or the bad.
-Simple as that, so load your trees up with the good ‘uns!
+Its all about who fills the space – simple as that, so load your trees up with the good guys!

 Should it happen again, you can search for it using the search bar at the top of the page – big mission keeping a website sharp and up to date!